 Diplomacy encompasses everything leaders do to advocate for their national interests around the world.
 They secure those interests by leveraging a vast array of foreign policy tools (including sanctions, foreign assistance, trade, and armed force).
 The real challenge in foreign policy is deciding which tools, and how much of each tool, to use in a given scenario.

 Ultimately, the goal of diplomacy is to affect other countries’ behaviors to advance one’s own national interests.
 Diplomacy comes in many forms:

-- Negotiations: Formal discussions between countries intended to resolve or prevent disputes.
+- Negotiations, or formal discussions between countries intended to resolve or prevent disputes.

-- Consultations: Forward-looking conversations between countries about shared problems such as climate change.
+- Consultations, or forward-looking conversations between countries about shared problems such as climate change.

-- Back-channel talks: Secret communications between countries, often those in conflict.
+- Back-channel talks, or secret communications between countries, often those in conflict.

-- Summits and conferences: Talks between heads of state or high-level government officials, often hosted by multilateral institutions such as the United Nations.
+- Summits and conferences, or talks between heads of state or high-level government officials, often hosted by multilateral institutions such as the United Nations.

-- Day-to-day diplomacy: Daily interactions between countries carried out by embassies, including discussions between diplomats and relationship-building activities such as cultural exchanges.
+- Day-to-day diplomacy, or daily interactions between countries carried out by embassies, including discussions between diplomats and relationship-building activities such as cultural exchanges.

-Diplomacy can seem to only take place between high-level officials, but in reality thousands of civil servants manage relations between countries.
+Diplomacy can appear to take place only between high-level officials, but in reality, thousands of civil servants manage relations between countries.
 Those diplomats liaise with foreign governments, run embassies abroad—and, sometimes, even coordinate exchanges of pandas.